yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/tidl.rst

 Conv2dKernelType     can be either 0 or 1 for each layer.
 Default value is 0 for all the layers.
 Set it to 0 to use sparse convolution, otherwise, set it to 1 to use dense convolution inElementType        can be either 0 or 1.
 Default value is 1.
 Set it to 0 for 8-bit unsigned input or to 1 for 8-bit signed input inQuantFactor        can take values >0.
 Default value is -1 rawSampleInData      can be either 0 or 1.
 Default value is 0.
 Set it to 0, if the input data is encoded, or set it to 1, if the input is RAW data.

-Note that encoded input is only supported on ARM but not on x86. numSampleInData      can be > 0.
+                     **Note that encoded input is only supported on the target but not on x86 host.** numSampleInData      can be > 0.
 Default value is 1. foldBnInConv2D       can be either 0 or 1.
 Default value is 1. inWidth              is Width of the input image, it can be >0.